 6.6 The end of your run will be the point at which either A) the machine breaks the finish line laser beams B) Tell or signal to the pit official that your run is over or C) you come off your machine or a part of your body touches the ground in a manner to support your weight or advance forward progress.

 6.7 In the event that two runs tie on both distance AND time, the tied machines will go to a run-off, each getting one additional run, which will be scored on both distance and time.
 If only one machine can make the re-run, under that machine’s own power, the driver of that machine will be deemed the winner.
 In the event that both machines are broken and unable to make a re-run, the result will be declared a tie, and the points and prize monies will be split between the competitors.

 6.8 All runs will be measured and recorded in the official results on both distance and time.

 6.9 All runs are timed using laser times and hand held timers.
 In the event of a laser timer malfunction, the handheld timer will be used as the official time.

 7.1 Points Distribution

-7.2 In the event of a tie for championship points, the driver that has covered the most distance during the current racing season will be deemed the winner.
-In the event that season distances are also tied, the tie will be decided on the lowest cumulative run times throughout the season.
+7.2 In the event of a tie for championship points, the winner will be determined by the lowest cumulative run times throughout the season.

 8. Additional Rules and Regulations